Dear reader of ADxS.org, please excuse the disruption.

 1. ADHD more common with giftedness?

-These studies may be a reflection of the increased rate of ADHD in people with lower IQs, making ADHD less likely in those with average IQs.
+These studies may be a reflection of the increased odds of ADHD in people with lowered IQs, such that ADHD is less likely in those with average IQs.

-One study determined an average IQ of 107.88 from 511 ADHD sufferers.
-Whether the test subjects were tested with or without medication was (as is usually the case) not reported.8
+One study determined an average IQ of 107.88 from 511 people with ADHD.
+Whether the test subjects were tested with or without medication was (as is usually the case) not reported.11

-In a lecture, Barkley cited an IQ reduction of 7 to 10 IQ points in ADHD and justified this by stating that the same genes are involved as those for giftedness.9 Another study also found reduced IQ values in ADHD.10 The lowest IQ values were found for persistent ADHD and the (relatively) highest for late-onset ADHD.
+In a lecture, Barkley cited an IQ reduction of 7 to 10 IQ points in ADHD and justified this by stating that the same genes are involved as those for giftedness.12 Another study also found reduced IQ values in ADHD.13 The lowest IQ values were found for persistent ADHD and the (relatively) highest for late-onset ADHD.
 This study also did not differ according to medication status.

-One study found a correlation between high intelligence (IQ 130 and above) and a medical diagnosis:11
+One study found a correlation between high intelligence (IQ 130 and above) and a medical diagnosis:14

 • increased risk of mental disorders (1.20-fold risk)